KanFudz/Robotics2_FKandIK_Group3_articulatedmanipulator_2024/README.md

 <h3>

 ### Introduction to Articulated Manipulator or Anthropomorphic Manipulator</h3>
  Welcome to the introduction of the Articulated Manipulator!
-In this section, we'll explore the fundamental components and functionalities of an articulated manipulator with three joint variables: twisting joint, revolute joint, and revolute joint.
+In this section, we'll explore the fundamental components and functionalities of an articulated manipulator with three joint variables: twisting joint, revolute joint, and revolutejoint.

 <h3>